 Last year, KPMG's global financial services practice launched the Social Banker series, an initiative that took a rather unique look at social media in the banking sector.
 Over the course of 12 weeks, we explored some of the biggest social media questions facing banks at the time, introduced new ideas and – proudly – laid the ground work for cross-industry collaboration between banks, telecoms and IT providers.

 This year, the Social Banker will go further by shining a spotlight on some of the new approaches that are emerging from the social sphere.
 We'll hear about new concepts such as gamification and social currencies; we'll demystify new strategies that leverage location-based services or business-to-business networking; and we'll hear about the new and emerging platforms that promise to revolutionize the sector.

-And, rather than simply reporting on what banks are doing in the social space, this article series will also aim to bring new and innovative ideas from other industry sectors – those facing similar challenges to banks – to hopefully catalyze new approaches and innovative thinking within the financial services sector.
+And, rather than simply reporting on what banks are doing in the social space, this article series will also aim to bring new and innovative ideas from other industry sectors – those facing similar challenges to banks – to hopefully catalyse new approaches and innovative thinking within the financial services sector.

 From insiders, for insiders

 Once again, we have recruited some of the world's leading experts on social media to share their experiences and insights into how banks can take advantage of social and collaborative platforms to achieve measurable objectives and enhance their competitive position.

 But we also want to recognize the advances being made by pioneering banks around the world who are overcoming complex challenges to develop their own innovative programs.
 As such, we encourage you – the pioneers and innovators – to share your experiences, insights and even mistakes so that, together, we can help build a greater understanding of the benefits and risks of social media for banking sector.